mjaelo/Ground-Demo/README.md

   - mud texture: https://www.craiyon.com/de/image/ldPG27CRTlqZ4KQw9bgGNg
   - path texture: https://www.shutterstock.com/image-illustration/view-above-cartoon-stone-on-grass-542584729
   - rock texture: https://www.shutterstock.com/image-photo/warm-limestone-texture-159548051
-- AI disclosure: AI has been used to help debug code problems.
+- AI disclosure: AI has been used to help debug code problems and solve complex code problems, like writing a gdshader for applying biome dependant textures to the ground.
 - All other assets, including 3D models and code has been made by me.